 RollTide.com contributor Pete LaFleur is profiling four of Alabama's qualifiers in the 2013 NCAA Outdoor Track Championships - Diondre Batson, Elias Hakansson, Alexis Paine and Krystle Schade - over the course of the national championships.

 In 2011, Reynolds coached Kentucky’s Colin Boevers to his second straight SEC discus title, and fourth straight for the Wildcats, plus a fourth-place finish at the NCAA Championships.
-On the women’s side Mary Angell finished as the SEC runner-up in the discus and earned a berth in the USA Track & Field Championships.
+On the women’s side, Mary Angell finished as the 2011 SEC runner-up in the discus and earned a berth in the USA Track & Field Championships.

 One of Reynolds’ star pupils, Ashley Muffet, wrapped up a career in 2010 that included four All-America honors, two SEC championships, two SEC Commissioner’s Cups and a 2009 SEC Outdoor Co-Field Athlete of the Year honor.

-The 2008 season was one of Reynolds' most successful as Rashaud Scott claimed the NCAA title in the discus and was one of two Wildcat throwers to help UK earn its best point total at the event in school history.
-In addition to his discus title, Scott added an eighth-place finish in shot put.
-Andy Fryman also added to the Kentucky total, finishing eighth in the hammer throw as the Wildcat men finished ninth at the championships.In his first season atKentucky, he was named the Mideast Region Throws Coach of the Year.
+The 2008 season remains one of the most successful for Reynolds-coached throwers, as Rashaud Scott claimed the NCAA title in the discus and was one of two Wildcat throwers to help Kentucky earn its best point total at the event in school history.
+In addition to his discus title, Scott added an NCAA eighth-place finish in shot put.
+Andy Fryman also contributed to the Kentucky total, finishing eighth in the hammer throw as the Wildcat men finished ninth at the NCAA Championships.

 Prior to joining the staff at Kentucky, Reynolds worked in similar capacities at Arizona, Boise State and Kansas.
+In his first season at KU, he was named the Mideast Region Throws Coach of the Year.
 Two of his athletes - Jarred Rome (Boise State) and Scott Russell (Kansas) - went on to compete in two Summer Olympic Games and multiple IAAF World Championships.
-Rome was a four-time All-American at Boise State, is a two-time United States (USATF) outdoor champion in the discus, in addition to making the USA team for the 2004 and 2012 Olympics.
-Russell competed at KU from 1998-2002, earned All-America honors six times, claimed five Big 12 conference titles in three different events, was the 2002 NCAA champion in the javelin and competed for his native Canada at the 2008 and 2012 Summer Olympics.
+Rome was a six-time All-America for Reynolds at Boise State and a two-time United States (USATF) outdoor champion in the discus, in addition to making the USA team for the 2004 and 2008 Olympics.
+Russell, who competed at Kansas from 1998-2002, earned All-America honors six times, claimed five Big 12 conference titles in three different events, was the 2002 NCAA champion in the javelin and competed for his native Canada at the 2008 and 2012 Olympics.